GreenDelta/olca-conversion-service/README.md

   // the port of the application
   "port": 80,

-  // path to a folder which is used as file cache and working directory "workspace": "./workspace",
+  // path to a folder which contains the reference data and a file cache "workspace": "./workspace",

   // an optional path to a folder with the web UI "ui": "./web",

-  // configuration of an embedded Derby database "derbyDB": {

-    // path to a database folder, if it does not exist, an empty database is
-    // created
-    "folder": "./database"
-  },

-  // an optional path to a folder with mapping files "mappings": "./mappings"
 }
 ```